jhuang60/itmd-362-pp/pp-03/readme.md

 2. An adjacent color palette for announcing springtime tours at the Chicago Botanical Gardens

-Your Palette URL: http://paletton.com/palette.php?uid=52J0x0kl7DY%2B%2BqX%2B%2BqX00R000R0 Your Rationale:
+Your Palette URL: http://paletton.com/palette.php?uid=52J0x0kl7DY%2B%2BqX%2B%2BqX00R000R0 Your Rationale: In my opinion green, white, and blue are good options that remind people of spring and having lighter colors helps the website to get a brighter feel.

 3. A triadic color palette for styling the login page for an app for kids to learn the alphabet

-Your Palette URL: http://paletton.com/palette.php?uid=33r140kpG%2B%2B0mPx0mPxpG%2B%2BpG%2B%2B Your Rationale:
+Your Palette URL: http://paletton.com/palette.php?uid=33r140kpG%2B%2B0mPx0mPxpG%2B%2BpG%2B%2B Your Rationale: Bright colors remind people of children playgrounds and bright and more concentrated colors are used on a lot of children products/toys.

 4. A custom color palette for advertising a course on cybersecurity

-Your Palette URL: http://paletton.com/palette.php?uid=a3I0U1ktbUp%2B%2Boc%2B%2Boc02Fo02Fok00ko0X8O0X8O00y600y6 Your Rationale:
+Your Palette URL: http://paletton.com/palette.php?uid=a3I0U1ktbUp%2B%2Boc%2B%2Boc02Fo02Fok00ko0X8O0X8O00y600y6 Your Rationale: Blue and grey reminds me of anything related to technology and security.